evildmp/diataxis-documentation-framework/needs.rst

 It's a memorable and approachable idea.

-One reason is that it is effective as a guide to organising documentation is that describes a **two-dimensional structure**, rather than a *list*.
+One reason it is effective as a guide to organising documentation is that it describes a **two-dimensional structure**, rather than a *list*.
 It specifies its types of documentation in such a way that the structure naturally helps guide and shape the material it contains.